DecodeLM LogoDecodeLM

 Kestin et al., Harvard / Scientific Reports 2025

-194 physics students were randomized into two groups: AI-tutored vs. active learning classrooms (the gold standard of human teaching).
-The AI tutor produced learning gains more than double the classroom group.
+194 physics students were randomized into two groups: AI-tutored vs. active learning classrooms, the gold standard of human teaching.
+The Socratic AI tutor produced learning gains more than double the classroom group.
 Students also reported higher engagement and motivation.
+Other controlled studies have shown that unguided ChatGPT access makes students worse.
+The technology is the same.
+The design is the variable.

 Our response

-The Harvard tutor was designed around one rule: never reveal the full solution; give one step at a time and make the student try.
+The Harvard tutor followed one rule: never reveal the full solution; give one step at a time and make the student try.
 That is the rule DecodeLM's tutor follows by default.

 Our design principles